BenjaminBenetti/web-vibes/content/handlers/README.md

 - Removes specific hacks from the current webpage
 - Cleans up DOM elements created by hacks
 - Handles the `REMOVE_HACK` message type

-### get-page-info-handler.js
-- Collects and returns information about the current webpage
-- Includes URL, title, viewport, and other page metadata
-- Handles the `GET_PAGE_INFO` message type

 ### message-router.js
 - Routes incoming Chrome extension messages to appropriate handlers